Four Main Reasons for Cesarean

 “Diagnosis of CPD is very difficult.
 This is because it is difficult to estimate exactly how much the mother’s ligaments and joints will ‘give’ or relax before labor starts.
 The fetal head also has a great capacity to mould - the skull bones can overlap to some extent and decrease the diameter of the head.
 So, a baby who appears to be too big to pass through its mother’s birth passage before labor, may do so without much problem when active uterine contractions start.
 A ‘trial of labour’ should always be given to all women with average sized pelvis and an average sized fetus even if the pelvis appears apparently too small for the baby.”

-When your provider is saying your pelvis is too small, they are referring to CPD, which stands for Cephalopelvic Disproportion.
+When a provider is saying a pelvis is too small, they are referring to CPD, which stands for Cephalopelvic Disproportion.
 Actual CPD is incredibly rare and very hard to diagnose; it is very discouraging for women, and often, leads to a woman having repeat C-sections for her subsequent pregnancies.
-The pelvis is able to mold during labor and, when laboring on positions other than your back, can expand by up to 30%.
+The pelvis and baby's head is able to mold during labor and, when laboring on positions other than the back, can expand by up to 30%.

-If you have EVER been told your pelvis is too small to birth a baby, or that you make babies too big for vaginal birth, you NEED to read this article, www.gynaeonline.com/cpd.htm, and have an educated conversation with your provider.
-The exception to this would be if you have diabetes, type I or II or, gestational diabetes.
-If either of these apply to you, we recommend talking with your provider to find a birth plan conducive with your specific circumstances.
+If your client has EVER been told their pelvis is too small to birth a baby, or that they make babies too big for a vaginal birth, we highly suggest giving them this article to read, https://gynaeonline.com/cpd.htm, and encourage your client to have an educated conversation with their provider.
+A slight exception to this would be if the client has diabetes, type I or II, or, gestational diabetes.
+If either of these apply to them, we recommend they talk to their provider to find a birth plan conducive to their specific circumstances.
+BUT even then we know many moms who have had diabetes or GD and have gone on to give birth vaginally.

 Fetal Heart Problems